Pindito

 diving was very good if you did not mind not seeing any sharks.
 There was always some current present, and on

-encountered large octopus on a couple of dives, pipe fish, ringed pipe fish, and
+We encountered large octopus on a couple of dives, pipe fish, ringed

-it down any more.
-We finished the trip
+more.
+We finished the trip at Sarong on

-at Sarong on the western tip of Irian Jaya.
-There was a
+the western tip of Irian Jaya.
+There was

 we were accompanied from the boat to the terminal by soldiers.
 I think this is the area that famed dive